 Thunder rely on balanced attack to bash Knicks

-Danilo Gallinari scored a game-high 22 points to lead six Oklahoma City Thunder players in double figures Friday night, when the visiting Thunder cruised to a 126-103 win over the New York Knicks.
-Chris Paul had a double-double for the Thunder (21 points, 12 assists), whose seventh win in nine games ensured they would remain in sixth place in the Western Conference.
-Oklahoma City entered Friday a half-game ahead of the Dallas Mavericks, who hosted the Memphis Grizzlies on Friday.
+Danilo Gallinari scored a game-high 22 points to lead six Oklahoma City players in double figures Friday night, when the visiting Thunder cruised to a 126-103 win over the New York Knicks.
+Chris Paul had a double-double for the Thunder (21 points, 12 assists), whose seventh win in nine games allowed them to stay in sixth place in the Western Conference, one-half game ahead of the Dallas Mavericks, who also won on Friday.

 The Knicks twice led by five points early in the first quarter before Gallinari opened an 8-0 run with consecutive baskets, including the last one that gave the Thunder the lead for good at 21-19.
 Oklahoma City scored 10 of the final 11 points of the period to take a 27-20 lead.
 A dunk by Robinson pulled the Knicks within two at 36-34 with 7:13 left in the first half.
 Gilgeous-Alexander scored nine points as the Thunder went on a 22-12 run to end the half and led 61-48.